Pace University: Curriculum

-Pace University was ranked tied for 202nd among national universities by U.S. News & World Report in 2020, and tied for 34th for "Top Performers on Social Mobility".
-In 2015, Pace University was ranked #19 in New York State by average professor salaries.

-In 2020, U.S. News & World Report ranked the law school's Advanced Certificate in Environmental Law program #3, and gave the law school a general rank of #136.
+In 2025, U.S. News & World Report ranked the law school tied at No.141 out of 197 schools.
+It also ranked the law school's Environmental Law program No.1, Trial Advocacy tied at No. 13, Dispute Resolution tied at No. 29, and International Law tied at No. 59.

 On the Law School's campus is the recognized Pace Environmental Litigation Clinic where adjunct professor emeritus of Environmental Law, and alumnus of Pace, Robert F. Kennedy Jr. served as co-director before retirement.
 Also on the campus is the New York State Judicial Institute, the United States' first statewide center for training and research for all judges and justices of the New York State Unified Court System.
 Frequent Pace shuttle service is provided between the Law School campus and the White Plains Station of the Metro-North Railroad for many law students who commute from New York City and throughout the state.
 Stephen J. Friedman, former commissioner of the Securities and Exchange Commission and former co-chairman of Debevoise & Plimpton, is the immediate past dean of Pace Law School.